 From 140°F to 40°F or colder within four hours.
 Quick Cooling slows the growth of harmful bacteria.
 Harmful bacteria can cause foodborne illness.

 Cool Foods Using One of These Steps:

-- Reduce the size of large pieces of hot food by cutting large items into smaller pieces (no more than 2 in. thick).
+- Reduce the size of large pieces of hot food by cutting large items into smaller pieces (no more than two inches thick).
 Divide large batches into smaller portions.

 - Pour thick foods into pre-chilled shallow pans to a depth of no more than two inches.
 Pour thinner liquids to no more than 3 inches deep.
-Thick foods include foods such as gravy, chili, stew, mashed potatoes, and most vegetables.
+Thick foods include gravy, chili, stew, mashed potatoes, and most vegetables.
 Thin foods would include most soups, excluding chowder.

 - Put a mixture of half ice and cold water in a large pan or sink.
 Immerse the pan of hot food into the ice water bath.

-- Place the pans of food in a quick chill unit or a blast chiller for quick cooling.
+- Place the pans of food in a quick chill unit or a blast chiller for rapid cooling.

 - Stir food regularly

-- Check the temperature of food in several places to make sure it will cool within 4 hours.
+- Check the food temperature in several places to ensure it will cool within 4 hours.

 - Never use the refrigerator or freezer to cool large quantities of hot food.

-- Label cooled and stored foods with date, food type and time prepared.
+- Label cooled and stored foods with the date, food type, and time prepared.

 - Take corrective action if food is not cooled to 40 °F within 4 hours.
 Reheat to 165 °F for 15 seconds in two hours.
 Discard food if it is not served immediately.

 Materials in the For Safety's Sake series were produced by members of a special Food Safety Agent Resource Team and have been peer-reviewed by individuals from Family & Consumer Sciences and The Food Science Department at North Carolina State University.

 Date: November 1998